m-bock/purescript-transit/README.md

 dot -Tpng graphs/simple-door.dot -o graphs/simple-door.png
 ```

-Since the diagram is generated from the same DSL specification used to create the type-safe update function, any changes to your state machine are automatically reflected in both the code and the diagram.
-This eliminates the common problem of documentation getting out of sync with implementation.

-### Generate Transition Tables
+#### Transition Tables

-In addition to state diagrams, you can also generate transition tables from the same graph data structure.
+In addition to state diagrams, you can also generate transition tables from the same specification.
 This provides a tabular view of all state transitions, which can be easier to read for some use cases.

-The process is identical to generating state diagrams—you use `reflectType` to convert your DSL specification, but then use `TransitTable.writeToFile` instead:
+The process is identical—you use `reflectType` to convert your DSL specification, but then use `TransitTable.writeToFile` instead:

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs